P-p-H-d/mlib/README.md

 It returns an iterator to the inserted node.

-`name_emplace_down` will move all children of the referenced node as children of the inserted children, whereas name_emplace_down will insert the node as the new first child of the referenced node.
+`name_emplace_down` will move all children of the referenced node as children of the inserted children, whereas `name_emplace_child` will insert the node as the new first child of the referenced node.

 ##### `type *name_up_ref(name_it_t it)`
 ##### `type *name_down_ref(name_it_t it)`